Nuclear power in China: AP1000

+Chinese developments

 CNP / ACP series

 The CNP Generation II nuclear reactors (and Generation III successor ACP) were a series of nuclear reactors developed by China National Nuclear Corporation (CNNC), and are predecessors of the more current Hualong One design.

-The CNP series of Generation II reactors started with the CNP-300 pressurized water reactor, was the first reactor design developed domestically in China.
+The CNP series of Generation II reactors started with the CNP-300 pressurized water reactor, which was the first reactor design developed domestically in China.
 The first unit began operation at Qinshan Nuclear Power Plant in 1991.

 A larger version of the reactor, the CNP-600 was developed based on both the CNP-300 and the M310 reactor design used in Daya Bay Nuclear Power Plant.
 It was installed at Changjiang Nuclear Power Plant, with two units operational from 2015 and 2016, respectively.
-A Generation III ACP-600 successor was also developed but none were built.
+A Generation III ACP-600 successor was also developed, but none were built.

-A three loop, 1000-MW version of the CNP reactor, the CNP-1000, was under development since the 1990s with the help of vendors Westinghouse and Framatome (now AREVA).
+A three-loop, 1000-MW version of the CNP reactor, the CNP-1000, was under development since the 1990s with the help of vendors Westinghouse and Framatome (now AREVA).
 4 units of the CNP-1000 were later built at Fuqing NPP.
 Further work on the CNP-1000 was stopped in favour of the ACP-1000.

 In 2013, China announced that it had independently developed the Generation III ACP-1000, with Chinese authorities claiming full intellectual property rights over the design.
 As a result of the success of the Hualong One project, no ACP-1000 reactors have been built to date.
-CNNC had originally planned to use the ACP-1000 in Fuqing reactor 5 and 6 but switched over to the Hualong One.
+CNNC had originally planned to use the ACP-1000 in Fuqing reactors 5 and 6 but switched over to the Hualong One.

 CPR-1000 / ACPR-1000

-The CPR-1000 was a generation Generation II reactor developed by China General Nuclear Power Group (CGN).
+The CPR-1000 was a Generation II reactor developed by China General Nuclear Power Group (CGN).
 It is the most numerous reactor type in China, with 22 units operational.
 This reactor type is a Chinese development of the French 900 MWe three cooling loop design imported in the 1990s, with most of the components now built in China.
 Intellectual property rights are retained by Areva, which affects CPR-1000 overseas sales potential.

 China's first CPR-1000 nuclear power plant, Ling Ao-3, was connected to the grid on 15 July 2010.

 The design has been progressively built with increasing levels of Chinese components.

-Shu Guogang, GM of China Guangdong Nuclear Power Project said, "We built 55 percent of Ling Ao Phase 2, 70 percent of Hongyanhe, 80 percent of Ningde and 90 percent of Yangjiang Station."
+Shu Guogang, GM of China Guangdong Nuclear Power Project, said, "We built 55 percent of Ling Ao Phase 2, 70 percent of Hongyanhe, 80 percent of Ningde and 90 percent of Yangjiang Station."

-In 2010, the China Guangdong Nuclear Power Corporation announced the ACPR1000 design, a further design evolution of the CPR-1000 to a Generation III level, which would also replace intellectual property right limited components.
+In 2010, the China Guangdong Nuclear Power Corporation announced the ACPR1000 design, a further design evolution of the CPR-1000 to a Generation III level, which would also replace components subject to intellectual-property restrictions.

 CGNPC aimed to be able to independently market the ACPR1000 for export by 2013.

-A number of ACPR1000 are under construction in China, but for export this design was superseded by the Hualong One.
+A number of ACPR1000 are under construction in China, but for export, this design was superseded by the Hualong One.